Protestors gather outside the home of a Burlington city councilor

 In addition to criticizing Shannon, protestors called on city leaders to fire Officers Joseph Corrow and Cory Campbell over use-of-force incidents.
 Sgt.
 Jason Bellavance, whom protestors also urged the city to fire, recently agreed to a separation agreement.

-Weinberger said that Bellavance’s case differs from two other Burlington officers that protestors have demanded be fired.
+Weinberger said that Bellavance’s case differs from those of Corrow and Campbell.
 The mayor said Bellavance’s actions didn’t follow expectations in place at the time, and his leadership position requires that he be held to a higher standard.

 “I support a separation agreement with Sgt.
 Bellavance, both because his actions and position within the Department were significantly different than those of the other two officers,” Weinberger said.
 “I am announcing my final decision not to support separation agreements with officers (Joseph) Corrow and (Cory) Campbell.”